PrithirajN/BurgerBuilder/README.md

 # BurgerBuilder

-## This is a simple application made with react!
+## This is a simple application made with react